orazdow/PortAudio-Wrapper/README.md

 # PortAudio Wrapper

-Helper class for PortAudio
+C++ wrapper class for PortAudio

+Provides a simple interface to PortAudio's callback API for reading and writing to audio devices.

 ---

-Provides a simple interface to PortAudio's callback API for reading and writing to audio devices.

 ### Basic Example: